longnca/excel-personal-finance-dashboard/README.md

 Please visit my [portfolio website](https://www.longnguyendata.com/project/personal-finance-dashboard/) for more details.

+## Dataset
+- The dataset used for this project is the bank statement downloaded from my RBC Royal Bank account in CSV format.
+- For privacy reasons, I made some changes to the data, such as altering my salary/mortgage numbers and some texts.

 ## Tools Used:
 The skills and techniques I utilized in this project include:
 - Data Wrangling in Excel (date/time, IF functions…)